matthilt/VoronTridentBlue/README.md

       * ~~Using [this](https://github.com/Diyshift/3D-Printer/tree/main/Trident%20Noodle) noodle to adjust the bend of the PTFE tube to not rub against the upper acrylic panel.~~
       * I may need [this](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Galvanic/Bowden_Tube_Guide) to keep the PTFE tube clear.
 We'll see.
     * Skirts
       * Stock STLs.
 No mods.
+PRINTING NEED TO INSTALL
     * Screen
       * Stock STLs.
 No mods.
+PRINTED NEED TO INSTALL
     * Bottom Panel
       * Stock STLs.
 No mods.
+PRINTED NEED TO INSTALL

 2. Mods I want to do
     * [LDO Motors Input Shaper Kit (ADXL)](https://kb-3d.com/store/ldo/655-ldo-motors-input-shaper-kit-1661370490021.html) HAVE IT NEED TO INSTALL/CONFIGURE